SangResidata/Time-Series-Forecasting/README.md

  - **Predictive analysis** uses historical data, statistical models, and machine learning algorithms to predict future trends and patterns.
  - **Prescriptive analysis** provides recommendations and actions based on predictive insights.
 It suggests optimal decisions by evaluating different scenarios and their potential outcomes.

+## Challenges in Time Series Analysis

+Certain types of obstacles are typical of time series analysis.
+During data acquisition, it’s common for sensors or instruments to record data at inconsistent intervals, a problem for many time series models designed to handle monotonically increasing data.
+Preparing the data may include handling missing data, outliers, noise, and other irregularities as well as resampling the data to create uniform intervals.
+Exploratory data analysis techniques discussed above can help in mitigating these issues.